aspose-diagram/Aspose.Diagram-Documentation/italian/net/_index.it.md

 ﻿---
 title: Aspose.Diagram for .NET
 type: docs
-description: Aspose.Diagram, è un puro .NET API per lavorare con il modello a oggetti Microsoft Visio.
-Fornisce conversioni di formati di file Visio in formati di immagini, PDF, HTML, XML e XAML.
-I formati di file più diffusi supportati includono VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM e VSSM.
+description: Aspose.Diagram, is a pure .NET API for working with the Microsoft Visio Object Model.It provides Visio file formats conversions to images, PDF, HTML, XML and XAML formats.
+Popular file formats supported include VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, and VSSM.
 weight: 10
 url: /it/net/
 is_root: true